1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 Yes and no.
 The adapter itself can be used in conjuction with a Raspberry Pi, if you use certain parts.
 Please see the following chapters for further informations: [chap.
 1.4](chap01.md#14-raspberry-pi) and [appendix a2.2](appendix_a2.md#a22-parts-list).

-**The BSB-LAN software can NOT be used with a RPi, it is only usable with the described Arduino.** Further informations are available in [chap.
+**The BSB-LAN software can NOT be used with a RPi, it is only usable with the described microcontrollers.** Further informations are available in [chap.
 1.4](chap01.md#14-raspberry-pi).

 ---

 ## 16.2 Can I Connect One Adapter to Two Controllers at the Same Time?

 No, this isn't possible.
-If you want to connect the hardware setup (arduino, ethernet-shield, adapter) to the BSB of the controllers, you have to use one hardware setup for each controller.
+If you want to connect the hardware setup (microcontroller + adapter) to the BSB of the controllers, you have to use one hardware setup for each controller.
 If the contollers are already connected via LPB though, please see the following FAQ.

 ---